anthonynsimon/timeflake/README.md

 Some nice properties of having an auto-incrementing sequence as the most significant part of the resulting ID are:
 - Reduced performance impact when using clustered indices on relational databases (vs random UUIDs).
 - The IDs are (roughly) sortable, so you can tell if one ID was created a few seconds before or after another.

+The `.random()` method returns a new UUID using cryptographically strong pseudo-random numbers for the counter segment.

 When using the random counter, the probability of a collision per logical shard per second is 2^22 (about 1 in 4 million).
 If you do not specify the `shard_id`, a random one will be selected for you.